Servbot91/Ascension/README.md

 	In tiers such as S and A, users can expect a 40% reduction in scoring for S Tier performers and a 20% reduction in A-Tier performers.
 This stacks with the Dynamic K-Factor.

+- ### Modifiers

+	Modifiers add to the complexity of the system further boosting or nerfing performers in real with proper context taken into account.

+	- **Penalty Modifiers**
+		- 0.6x 1st appearance
+		- 0.3x 2nd Appearance
+		- 0.1x 3rd Appearance
+		- 0.7x Top 10% match count
+		- Complete exclusion (Blackout) for recently selected; 30 mins

+	 - **Booster Modifiers**
+		- Recency(Full Charge): Max 1.0
+		- Low Match Boost: Max 2.0
+		- Tier Boost: Max 2.0 (Only during tier focused matches)
+		- Distribution Boost: Max 1.5 (Bottom 10%)

 ## New UI

 The UI has been reimagined and is better streamlined on mobile for the on the go user.
 Changes have been made on how information is displayed and consumed

 - ### New Leaderboard

 	The leaderboard is now interactive and integrated with the tier system.
-Users can visualize their and sort fields by selecting options.
-The bar graph display is not animated and better helps you visualize your tier distribution
+Users can now better visualize their entities and sort accordingly.

 - ### Battle Cards